-- Two (2) buses for services Monday-Friday, June 26-August 18, 2023 Buses must arrive and depart all site at times specified.
-No leaving early. - Bus drivers will adhere to all YMCA expectations for customer service. - After the route is completed, buses will return camper to camp if no parent/quardian is present at drop-off is #1 ston/Holbrook/Brockton АМ РМ Meeting Areas Α Shaw's Plaza (Depot St.) 8:00am 5:05pm Front parking lot В E-Market (Washington St.) 8:10am 4:50pm Front parking lot С Westgate Mall (Staples) 8:20am 4:40pm Front parking lot D Holbrook High School 8:30am 4:25pm Main Entrance Е Avon High School 8:40am 4:15pm Main Entrance YMCA 9:00am 4:10pm
+- One (1) bus for services Monday-Friday, June 24-August 16, 2024 - Buses must arrive and depart all site at times specified.
+No leaving early. - Bus drivers will adhere to all YMCA expectations for customer service. - After the route is completed, buses will return camper to camp if no parent/guardian is present at drop-off

-2023 BUS SCHEDULE
+2024 BUS SCHEDULE